tgrux/generator-gulp-angular-tmg/README.md

 # generator-gulp-angular [![Build Status](https://secure.travis-ci.org/Swiip/generator-gulp-angular.svg?branch=master)](http://travis-ci.org/Swiip/generator-gulp-angular)

+This was a great baseline generator, but I wanted to fork it to make adjustments for my team's workflow.

 Offers you a Yeoman generator to initiate a Web application with the following workflow:

 <img height="100" align="left" src="https://raw.githubusercontent.com/yeoman/yeoman.io/master/app/assets/img/bullet-yo.gif">